jkauerl/jkauerl/README.md

 - 📫 How to reach me: **kauer.javier01@gmail.com** or [LinkedIn](https://linkedin.com/in/javier-kauer)

-- 🌍 Languages: Spanish (native), English (fluent), German (learning — please contact me in German so I can practice 😅)
+- 🌍 Languages: Spanish (native), English (fluent), German (currently learning — please contact me in German so I can practice 😅)

 - ⚡ Fun fact: **I play the guitar**